 We organise this in a Group-wide programme where all our business areas are engaged.
 Implementation of the program began in 2022.
 We have analysed our supplier base and selected target groups and started monitoring the status of our suppliers.
-The rollout of requirements follows a priority plan.
-Training are offered to both own employees and selected suppliers.
+The roll-out of requirements follows a priority plan.
+Training is offered to both own employees and selected suppliers.